ULTIMATE GUIDE TO SAGUARO NATIONAL PARK

 Desert Ecology Trail – Saguaro National Park East

 Despite the massive change in cacti concentration, you’ll find a lot of similarities between the two districts.
-This Desert Ecology trail is very similar to the Desert Discovery Trail on the western side of the park where you’ll learn about the plant and animal life on this side of the park.
+This Desert Ecology Trail is very similar to the Desert Discovery Trail on the western side of the park where you’ll learn about the plant and animal life on this side of the park.

 • DIFFICULTY – Easy